tableau/connector-plugin-sdk/docs/index.md

 ![]({{ site.baseurl }}/assets/files-overview.png)

-# What is a taco?
+# What is a Taco?
-A .taco is a packaged Tableau connector file that can be dropped into your `My Tableau Repository/Connectors` folder.
+A .taco file is a packaged Tableau connector file that can be dropped into your `My Tableau Repository/Connectors` folder.
 They will be automatically loaded by Tableau.

 For more information about packaging your connector into a .taco, refer to [How to Package and Sign Your Connector for Distribution]({{ site.baseurl }}/docs/package-sign)

-# Before you begin
+# Before you Begin

 You need to do these things before you start: